RayhanaAkterDev/javascript-complete-guide/01-fundamentals/03-embedding-js/README.md

 ## 3. External JavaScript

-JavaScript stored in a separate .js file and linked using the `<script src="...">` element.
+JavaScript is stored in a separate .js file and linked using the `<script src="...">` element.
 Promotes separation of concerns, better caching, and reusability.

 **Example:**